 Notes

-- Cook’s Tip #1: Starchy rice like arborio and carnaroli are the best types to use for arroz doce.
+- Cook’s Tip #1: Starchy, short-grain rice like arborio and carnaroli are excellent for making arroz doce.

 - Cook’s Tip #2: Ensure the milk is hot when you add it to the cooked rice.